 Walk in faith, unity and brotherly love.
 Have compassion for all souls.”

-The revelation came from the Melchizedek the Teacher of Righteousness himself.
+The revelation came from the Divine Messenger himself.

 While being in harmony with the Jewish followers of Messiah, we are not expected to live the tenets of the Mosaic Covenant perfectly.
 We are expected to observe the Torah gradually and to the best of our ability, and according to revelation, within the context of the Didache.
 We are called to observe the commandments of the Didache as given by James the Righteous to the gentile converts.
 As gentiles, the Mshikhanim share the beliefs of their Jewish brothers and sisters and live in harmony with them, but they know what is expected of them and live in accordance with what they have received in humility.

 The Mshikhanim Observe the Sabbath

 The Mshikhanim look to the Netzarim as their elder brothers

 The Mshikhanim have a clear understanding of their relationship to the Jewish followers of Mshikha.
 They do not fall into the trap of certain sects which seek to demonize Judaism and seek to promote replacement theology (a demonic doctrine promoted by those very far from Yeshua).
 Nor have they adopted the false doctrines of the Reformers, which while correcting some errors, added their own distortions.

 - Observe the seventh-day Sabbath (Shabbat)